joshua-8/micro-ELC/README.md

-# relay-ELC
+# micro-ELC

 WORK IN PROGRESS!

 This software is for making an Electronic Load Controller.

-It uses an array of relays to keep the frequency of a synchronous generator constant.
+It uses a power of two array of resistors to keep the frequency of a synchronous generator constant.

 Use PlatformIO to upload to an esp32 dev module